Title

 The "Contractors' License Law" establishes the Philippine Licensing Board for Contractors, which has the authority to issue, suspend, and revoke licenses of contractors, investigate violations, and adopt rules and regulations for the construction industry in the Philippines.

-The Board consists of a Chairman and two other members appointed by the President of the Philippines with the consent of the Commission on Appointments.
+The Board consists of a Chairman and two other members appointed by the President with the consent of the Commission on Appointments, under the office of the Board of Examiners.

-Members must have at least ten years of recognized standing in their branch of the contracting business, be a citizen and resident of the Philippines for at least eight years prior to appointment, be at least thirty-five years old, and possess good moral character.
+A member must be of recognized standing in the branch of the contracting business for at least ten years, a citizen and resident of the Philippines for at least eight years immediately prior to appointment, at least 35 years old, and of good moral character.

-The Board can issue, suspend, and revoke contractor licenses, investigate violations, issue subpoenas, carry out disciplinary actions, promulgate rules and regulations, adopt a code of ethics for contractors, and authenticate official documents with its seal.
+The Board can issue, suspend, and revoke licenses; investigate violations; issue subpoenas and subpoenas duces tecum for witnesses; and adopt rules/regulations (with Presidential approval), a code of ethics, and an official seal.

-Applicants must show at least two years of experience in construction, knowledge of Philippine building, safety, health, lien laws, and administrative principles of the contracting business as deemed necessary by the Board.
+The applicant must show at least two years of experience in the construction industry and knowledge of building, safety, health, and lien laws of the Philippines, and rudimentary administrative principles of contracting as deemed necessary for public safety.

 Analyze Cases Smarter, Faster